Learn the power of AI automation to streamline testing and development processes, boost productivity, and drive business growth.

 ChatGPT is the latest offering from OpenAI, a chat-based AI tool that takes your questions as input and provides the most relevant output.
 The name ChatGPT comes from two words; “Chat,” which refers to the process of chatting through a chatbot, and GPT, which is a shorthand of generative pre-trained transformers that use the artificial neural network.

 Alright!
-The application of AI that we discussed above for creating tailor-made test cases automatically is what ChatGPT is suggesting here.
+The application of AI that we discussed above for creating custom-made test cases automatically is what ChatGPT is suggesting here.
 Let’s say we wish to create a test scenario first to test the click functionality.

 This is a generic test scenario, as we had a generic query.
 Considering this generic test scenario, we need to create a test case.
 For this demonstration, we will use Java as the programming language with the button name “Submit.”